You can see a reduced version of the timetable, the latest update and a description of the classes on our website, to see it click here.

 If you cannot attend, there is a proxy vote form in your mail out.
 Please either fill this in and post it to me or just email me, giving me, the Chairman, the right to use your proxy as I see fit, which will be to vote in favour of the resolution.
 If you are uncertain about attending, please send me your proxy vote, and, if you do attend, do not vote as your vote will have already been counted.

 Thank you to those who have already sent me their proxy vote.

 Summer Programme 2021

 Sue Kwok has started compiling a Summer Programme which will run on Zoom from Monday 19 July to Friday 10 September, with talks at 10:30 – 11:30 am and 2 – 3 pm.
 If anyone would like to give a talk or thinks they know someone else who might be willing to do so, please do get in touch with Sue.

 For the Fans of Wally Howard

-More Masterpieces from Maureen Betts and the Thursday Art Group
+More Masterpieces from members of Maureen Betts’s Thursday Art Class

 To make you smile

 What do you call a pig with laryngitis?
 Disgruntled.

 Why do bees stay in their hives during winter?
 Swarm.